karmab/kcli/docs/index.md

 ## Kubevirt

-For Kubevirt, you will need to define one (or several!) sections with the type Kubevirt in your *~/.kcli/config.yml*
+For Kubevirt, you will need to define one (or several) sections with the type Kubevirt in your *~/.kcli/config.yml*

-Authentication is either handled by your local ~/.kube/config (kcli will try to connect to your current Kubernetes/OpenShift context) or with specific token:

 ```
 kubevirt:
  type: kubevirt
+ kubeconfig: _path_to_kubeconfig
 ```

 You can use additional parameters for the Kubevirt section: